hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 -------------------------------

 Now you can rename tables/columns to match your client-side queries as required.
 Do note that, for every one-to-one relationship, Graph.cool would have created a connection table to link them.
-This would require a bit of work to restructure.
+This would require a bit of manual work to restructure.
 Currently, there is no automation available for this step.
 Carefully review the connection tables and make the necessary changes.

 Migrating functions